Aurora Robotics Lab

 What We're Building Now

-In 2023 we're going after NASA's Break The Ice lunar permafrost mining challenge, with our basic technical approach described in our Phase 1 video (overall approach) and Phase 2 video (prototype in operation).
-We're currently working to tune and automate our prototype mining robot.
+In 2023 we went after NASA's Break The Ice lunar permafrost mining challenge, with our basic technical approach described in our Phase 1 video (overall approach) and Phase 2 video (prototype in operation).

 Our 60kg mining robot excavated and transported over 250kg of a concrete-based lunar permafrost simulant during our 15-day durability demonstration in summer 2023.